 Though the novelty is an attraction in its own right, people really keep coming back for the fine fare as award-winning Chef Erwin Husken is renowned for his prowess in the kitchen and their barkeeps serve up some of the most creative cocktails on the island.
 Seasonal specialties like Dutch white asparagus dishes draw locals and visitors alike in droves.

-Travel Planner for Best Small and Luxury Boutique Hotels in Aruba
+Travel Guide for Best Small and Luxury Boutique Hotels in Aruba

 Aruba Tourism Authority and New Entry Requirement: Get maps, travel advice and other valuable resources on the official tourism website.
 In accordance with guidelines of the World Health Organization (WHO), Aruba has introduced a policy requiring travellers from select countries to have proof of vaccine against yellow fever effective March 1, 2018.
 Exceptions include people with certain medical conditions as well as those 60 years of age and older.
 Check the official Aruba Tourism Authority site for details.